-One of the most popular non-muscle relaxant anxiety medications is BuSpar (buspirone), which treats both short-term and chronic anxiety disorders.
+One of the most popular non-muscle relaxant anxiety medications is BuSpar (buspirone), which treats both short-term and chronic anxiety disorders, like generalized anxiety disorder (GAD).
 This medication is non-drowsy, non-habit-forming, and can help you think more clearly.

-In this post, Klarity will do a deep dive into the pros and cons of BuSpar so you can make a fully-informed decision.
-Klarity has helped over 30,000 Americans access affordable and convenient online anxiety, depression, insomnia, and ADHD treatments.
+In this post, Klarity will do a deep dive into the pros and cons of BuSpar so you can determine whether or not it’s right for you.
+We’ll cover—

 What is BuSpar (Buspirone)?

-BuSpar is a brand name for buspirone, a prescription anxiolytic medication used to treat anxiety symptoms by balancing chemicals to help people find relief.
+BuSpar is the brand name for the medication buspirone, which is a prescription drug used to treat anxiety disorders like:

 Is BuSpar (Buspirone) Effective At Treating Anxiety?